Moksha: Synonyms

 The words moksha, nirvana (nibbana) and kaivalya are sometimes used synonymously, because they all refer to the state that liberates a person from all causes of sorrow and suffering.
-However, in modern era literature, these concepts have different premises in different religions.
-Nirvana, a concept common in Buddhism, is accompanied by the realization that all experienced phenomena are not self; while moksha, a concept common in many schools of Hinduism, is acceptance of Self (soul), realization of liberating knowledge, the consciousness of Oneness with Brahman, all existence and understanding the whole universe as the Self.
+However, each concept differs in the details.
+Nirvana, a concept common in Buddhism, rests on the premise that all experienced phenomena are not self; while moksha, in Hinduism, begins with the acceptance of a self.
 Nirvana starts with the premise that there is no Self, moksha on the other hand, starts with the premise that everything is the Self; there is no consciousness in the state of nirvana, but everything is One unified consciousness in the state of moksha.

 Kaivalya, a concept akin to moksha, rather than nirvana, is found in some schools of Hinduism such as the Yoga school.
 Kaivalya is the realization of aloofness with liberating knowledge of one's self and disentanglement from the muddled mind and cognitive apparatus.
 For example, Patanjali's Yoga Sutra suggests:

 Nirvana and moksha, in all traditions, represent resting in one's true essence, named Purusha or Atman, or pointed at as Nirvana, but described in a very different way.
+Loy has argued that there is not a difference in experience between nirvana in Buddhism and moksha in Advaita Vedanta.
 Some scholars, states Jayatilleke, assert that the Nirvana of Buddhism is same as the Brahman in Hinduism, a view other scholars and he disagree with.
 Buddhism rejects the idea of Brahman, and the metaphysical ideas about soul (atman) are also rejected by Buddhism, while those ideas are essential to moksha in Hinduism.
 In Buddhism, nirvana is 'blowing out' or 'extinction'.
 In Hinduism, moksha is 'identity or oneness with Brahman'.
 Realization of anatta (anatman) is essential to Buddhist nirvana.
 Realization of atman (atta) is essential to Hindu moksha.